jan-far/snbank/README.md

 ## Usage

-**NOTE**: Ensure you have the customer.txt and the staff.yxy file in the same directory as the snBank.py.
+**NOTE**: Ensure you have the customer.txt and the staff.txt file in the same directory as the snBank.py.

 Open the snBank.py code... run it
 On running the code, a welcome oage is displayed